-- Scope: There have been no changes in project scope. - Schedule: Substantial completion of the contract was originally scheduled for February 10, 2018, but the latest master program schedule update shows substantial completion occurring on October 15, 2021, which is an increase of 22 days from the September 22, 2021, date stated in the prior monitoring report and which is more than 1,200 days later than the original substantial completion date.
-SFMTA's most recent update of the master program schedule forecasts a Revenue Service Date (RSD) of May 20, 2022, which represents a decrease of three days from the RSD stated in the prior monitoring report. - Cost: Currently, SFMTA estimates the Estimate at Completion (EAC) to be \$1.891 billion, or approximately \$313 million greater than the current budget.
+- Scope: There have been no changes in project scope. - Schedule: Substantial completion of the contract was originally scheduled for February 10, 2018, but the latest master program schedule update shows substantial completion occurring on January 14, 2022, which is an increase of 91 days from the October 15, 2021, date stated in the prior monitoring report and which is 1,434 days later than the original substantial completion date.
+SFMTA's most recent update of the master program schedule forecasts a Revenue Service Date (RSD) of June 22, 2022, which represents an increase of 87 days from the RSD stated in the prior monitoring report. - Cost: Currently, SFMTA estimates the Estimate at Completion (EAC) to be \$1.891 billion, or approximately \$313 million greater than the current budget.
 This EAC has not been finalized, because additional cost may need to be considered, including the potential cost of delays due to the COVID-19 pandemic. - Significant Project Activities and/or Key Milestones: - o SFMTA submitted an updated draft letter in April 2021 to the Federal Transit Administration (FTA) proposing a revised FFGA RSD and a revised EAC.
 The proposed RSD indicates an early RSD of March 31, 2022, and a late RSD of June 20, 2022, which provides a schedule float of about three months.
 In addition, the current updated project EAC is \$1.891 billion.
 SFMTA submitted the updated EAC in the FTA's Standard Cost Category (SCC) format in May 2021.
 The Project Management Oversight Contractor (PMOC) reviewed SFMTA's EAC and RSD, and shared the results of the review and its recommendations with SFMTA.
 It was the PMOC's opinion that SFMTA should develop a detailed Critical Path Method (CPM) schedule to include activities and sequences of system integration, start-up testing, and operational readiness.
 SFMTA developed the CPM schedule and submitted it to the PMOC in August 2021.
 The PMOC is reviewing the CPM schedule and will hold a meeting with SFMTA to assess the project's RSD and EAC.
 FTA shared the PMOC's review comments on the CPM schedule with SFMTA in September 2021.
-A PMOC/SFMTA schedule assessment workshop has been tentatively scheduled in November 2021.
+A PMOC/SFMTA schedule assessment workshop is scheduled in the week of November 15, 2021.